 Choosing Your Monastery Adventure

-Each of these historic Portugal monasteries offers a completely different experience, so your choice depends on what captivates you most.
+Each of these historic locations offers a completely different experience.
+Your choice depends entirely on what captivates you most.